Sharafunneesa-pp/ragchatbot-assist/README.md

 python app.py

-his will start the Flask development server, and the application will be available at http://127.0.0.1:5000/ in your web browser.
+This will start the Flask development server, and the application will be available at http://127.0.0.1:5000/ in your web browser.

 🔑 Environment Variables